 After securing a Faculty position at Harvard University, he decided to relocate his research program to South Africa.
 “I reasoned that incidence rates of close to 10% per year in KwaZulu-Natal would enable me to address unique aspects of the host immune response to HIV that could not be undertaken where I had trained, while at the same time I could contribute to scientific capacity building needed to meet current and future African medical challenges,” Zaza said.
 The move brought him to the epicenter of the HIV epidemic and has allowed him access to well pedigreed acute infection samples.

-Zaza’s academic appointments include member of Faculty at AHRI, Instructor in Medicine at Harvard Medical School, Assistant in Immunology at Massachusetts General Hospital and Adjunct Faculty at University of KwaZulu-Natal.
+Zaza’s academic appointments include member of Faculty at AHRI, Assistant Professor of Medicine at Harvard Medical School and Adjunct Faculty at University of KwaZulu-Natal.
 He is also an HHMI International Research Scholar.

 Get in touch with Zaza via email@example.com

 Click here for a full list of publications.